printezisn/printezisn.github.io/src/data/posts/how-to-animate-to-height-auto.md

 }
 ```

 There is a problem though.
 We have to set a high value for `max-height` but we don't know how much is good enough.
 Should it be 100px, 1000px, 9999px ?
-We can set a really high value, but this affects the transition, because it's different to go from 0 to 1000px in 500ms and different to go from 0 to 99999px in 500ms (<a href="https://codepen.io/Nikos-Printezis/pen/bGXVexy" target="_blank" rel="noreferrer">codepen</a>).
+We can set a really high value, but this affects the transition, because it's different to go from 0 to 1000px in 500ms and different to go from 0 to 99999px in 500ms (<a href="https://codepen.io/Nikos-Printezis/pen/bGXVexy" target="_blank" rel="nofollow noreferrer">codepen</a>).

 ### 4. Letting JS give us a helping hand

-This approach combines the power of CSS and JS to achieve a precise transition (<a href="https://codepen.io/Nikos-Printezis/pen/ZEgbOZp" target="_blank" rel="noreferrer">codepen</a>).
+This approach combines the power of CSS and JS to achieve a precise transition (<a href="https://codepen.io/Nikos-Printezis/pen/ZEgbOZp" target="_blank" rel="nofollow noreferrer">codepen</a>).

 **HTML:**